kaych26/kimage/README.md

 ## Unit Testing:
 Tool used: Jest

-- On the root directory, uncommnet the last line (module.exports) on main.js file.
-The module is not recognized when js is run on webiste.
-Further research is needed to handle the module.export.
+- At root directory: In 'main.js', uncommnet the last line (exports).
+The export is commented out to run js website.
+Further research is needed to handle the export.

-- On the command line, run 'npm test'
+- At root directory -> run 'npm test'

 # DESIGN
 - The application is built using JavaScript, HTML and CSS.